 There are a wide range of events that are considered insurance risks.
 For example, an auto accident is an auto insurance risk, a policyholder's death is a life insurance risk, and water damage is a homeowner's insurance risk.
 Insurance premiums are calculated based on the chance that a certain insurance risk will be realized.
-The greater the chance of the risk occurring, the higher the premiums will tend to instance, will be viewed as a higher risk to the insurer and will, therefore, be charged more for auto insurance coverage.
+The greater the chance of the risk occurring, the higher the premiums will tend to be.
+A driver with a history of accidents or traffic violations, for instance, will be viewed as a higher risk to the insurer and will, therefore, be charged more for auto insurance coverage.